mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ##  $ day  : num [1:787] 1 1 1 1 2 2 2 1 3 1 ...
     ##  $ close: num [1:787] 2080 2063 2107 2086 2068 ...

-\#I will rearrange so that year and month are the leading columns
+I will rearrange so that year and month are the leading columns.

 ``` r
 close = df_snip_two %>% pull(close)